aegis-icons/aegis-icons/CONTRIBUTING.md

 First of all before doing anything, icon you're making for app / website **must have Aegis supported 2FA support**, one way or another.
 We don't accept icons based of services that don't have this requirement.
 And we also don't accept icons from known hate speech sites ([more info at issue guidelines](#issue-guidelines)).

 ### Finding source images
-Scour the logo resources (URL, data URI etc.) to find a vector-based image (SVG, AI, EPS, PDF).
-Here are things you can check:
+Search through the logo resources to find a vector-based image (SVG, AI, EPS, PDF), **never use JPG / PNG / GIF / WebP or other raster images as is!**

+*Here are things you can check:*
 - **Press kit on the company website**
   - e.g. [Zenkit press kit](https://zenkit.com/en/press-kit/) contains `Zenkit_Logo1_Flat.eps`.
   - Look for pages like: *Brand, Press, Media, Logos, Assets, Marketing, About* etc.